 A signal emitted when a tab close icon is clicked.

-This signal is not emitted unless the tab title is closable
+This signal is not emitted unless the tab title is closable.

 A signal emitted when a tab is dragged beyond the detach threshold.